If you’re planning a trip to Oaxaca, the thought “Is Oaxaca safe?” may have crossed your mind. And if so, you’re in the right place.

 Sometimes we develop unrealistic expectations about safety when we travel.
 I consider my hometown to be relatively safe.

 After I was robbed in Oaxaca, I realized I wouldn’t have walked home at night in my own city.
 So why did I feel it was safe to walk home at night in a city of similar size?

 Just as you would in any medium-sized city, it’s important to be aware of your surroundings and take precautions when you go out.

 Oaxaca is generally a safe place for families to visit.
 The same precautions that apply to other travelers, also apply to families traveling to Oaxaca.

 Take a taxi home at night and watch out for your belongings when you’re exploring the city.
-Oaxaca is a walking city with tons of things to do for families.
+Oaxaca is a walking city with tons of things to do, including for families.

 In the evenings, Oaxaca comes alive with families strolling along the walking street, hanging out in the Zocalo, and playing games and exercising in El Llano Park.

 Travelers with kids will also love the many day trips from Oaxaca City where you can learn about different artisan crafts and often tour the workshops.

 Is Oaxaca Safe For Solo Female Travelers?

 As a solo female traveler, I have spent two years exploring and living in Oaxaca City with a few trips to the coast and other areas of the state.